Using the Suns in the Sun Workstation Lab

 lp filename

 where filename is the name of the file you want to print.
 A postscript file will usually have a .ps extension.
-Many applications (notably Netscape and Adobe Acrobat) produce/print postscript files.
+Many applications (notably web browsers and Adobe Acrobat) produce/print postscript files.
 You should not have to change anything in the default configuration of these applications to print correctly.

 You can also convert a text file to a postscript file and then print it using the enscript command.
 This allows you to format a text file nicely.
 For example, the following: